-The switch is in the sender (here the cost center) and the receiver (the order) and this, in turn, may trigger a shift in profit centers, functional areas, and so on, all of which are captured as partner relationships in the universal journal.
+The switch is in the sender (here cost center) and the receiver (the order), and this, in turn, may trigger a shift in profit centers or functional areas, all of which are captured as partner relationships in the universal journal.

 Figure 3: G/L account showing an account type for a secondary cost element

 Again, you can see the cost element categories by selecting the Control Data tab.
-Figure 4 shows that this cost element can be used for internal activity allocations (in other words, to charge machine costs from a cost center to orders, projects, and so on).
+Figure 4 shows that this cost element can be used for internal activity allocations (in other words, to charge machine costs from a cost center to orders or projects).

 Figure 4: Control data for G/L account showing cost element category for secondary costs